 Innovative products and ideas can help resolve societal issues and increase wealth.

-What is Proof-of-Concept Funding?
+What is Proof-of-concept funding?

-For the period 1 January up to and including 31 December 2016, the total budget for the Proof-of-Concept Funding is €9.5 million, shared among the target groups.
+For the period 1 January up to and including 31 December 2018, a total budget of € 10.77 million has been set aside for Proof-of-concept funding, shared among the target groups.
 Eight million is allocated to SMEs and innovative startups.

-There are various conditions attached to the use of Proof-of-Concept Funding.
+There are various conditions attached to the use of Proof-of-concept funding.
 Three important conditions are:

-• You write a business plan showing you will grow substantially.
+- You write a business plan showing you will grow substantially.

-• You set out an innovation plan or proof-of-concept plan geared to the preconditions of the investor.
+- You set out an innovation plan or proof-of-concept plan geared to the preconditions of the investor.

-• You have a declaration of intent from the future investor, who will finance your proof-of-concept/innovation phase on the basis of you meeting the preconditions set by him.
+- You have a declaration of intent from the future investor, who will finance your proof-of-concept/innovation phase on the basis of you meeting the preconditions set by him.
 This has to at least equal the amount you receive from the government.